Are Bats The Best Form Of Mosquito Control?

 However, mosquitoes aren’t the only food source.
 Mosquitoes make up only a small portion of their diet, which also includes larger insects, such as beetles, moths and other larger insects that make for a more filling meal

-Tips for Mosquito Control
+Our Best Tips For Mosquito Control

 Bats may not be able to solve your mosquito problem, but there are a few things you can do to help reduce populations in your yard, including: